Special Needs – Resources

 - Respite care resources through TRICARE or community programs, and through each service branch.

-Call Military OneSource at 800-342-9647 or use live chat to schedule an appointment with a special needs consultant.
-Appointments are available seven days a week.
+Call Military OneSource at 800-342-9647 or live chat any time to schedule a specialty consultation by phone or video.

 Resources for special education and early intervention plans